harness/developer-hub/docs/platform/11_Triggers/trigger-on-a-new-artifact.md

    ![](./static/trigger-on-a-new-artifact-24.png)

-   You reference an artifact in the Stage's Service Definition in your manifests using the expression `<+artifact.image>`.
-Go to [Add Container Images as Artifacts for Kubernetes Deployments](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-artifacts-for-kubernetes-deployments/).
+   You reference an artifact in the stage's service definition in your manifests using the expression `<+artifact.image>`.
+Go to [Add Container Images as Artifacts for Kubernetes Deployments](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-artifacts-for-kubernetes-deployments/) for more details.

 2. Select **Triggers**.
 3. Select **New Trigger**.